joestubbs/coe379L-sp24/docs/unit01/class_vm.rst

     :alt: SSH to student VM in two steps

     SSH to student VM in two steps

+Steps to SSH to Student VM:

+1. First, SSH to the login VM (student-login.tacc.utexas.edu) using your TACC username, password and MFA token.
+2. From student-login.tacc.utexas.edu, ssh as user ``ubuntu`` to your student VM (``ssh ubuntu@129.114.xx.yy``).
+   You shouldn't need to specify any password or credentials -- SSH should use the key file on student-login and connect automatically.

+If you use Linux or OSX on your laptop, it might be helpful to add an entry in your $HOME/.ssh/config file (see the section below on connecting with VSCode).

 Running Code on the VM